Have a question we haven’t covered here? Contact us.

 How can I improve my home’s indoor air quality?

 As many studies show, air pollution is much worse indoors than outdoors, making air quality a major concern.
-HVAC systems distribute air that could contain viruses, allergens, mold, bacteria, fungi, odors, smoke or other harmful particulate matter.
+HVAC systems distribute air that may contain viruses, allergens, mold, bacteria, fungi, odors, smoke or other harmful particulate matter.
 Poor indoor air quality has been linked to many illnesses, so improving your home’s air quality is an investment worth making.
 Jay Moody HVAC technicians are qualified to install devices which use cold plasma and UV light to neutralize or remove harmful elements in your indoor air.
-Find additional information here:

 If I replace my outdoor unit, do I need to also replace my indoor unit?

 Typically, the answer is yes.
 Most air conditioner and heat pump outdoor units are manufactured to work with a matched indoor unit.
 Mismatched units can result in reduced efficiency and performance.

 If you purchased your indoor and outdoor units simultaneously, your indoor unit will potentially be approaching the end of its useful life at about the same time as the outdoor unit.
 If you choose to replace only one portion, you are delaying the inevitable and likely paying higher energy bills as a result.

 By purchasing indoor and outdoor units together, you will get a warranty covering the whole system, so you will not have to cover the full cost of any needed repairs to your unit during the warranty period.